-YADIFA source and binary packages are available from EPEL (Extra Packages for Enterprise Linux), provided by Denis Fateyev.
-For the latest status, please check : Fedora Status Page
+YADIFA source and binary packages are available from Extra Packages for Enterprise Linux (EPEL), provided by Denis Fateyev.

 For RHEL/CentOS, the EPEL repository is required.
-We would like to refer you to the proper installation guide at https://fedoraproject.org/wiki/EPEL
+We would like to refer you to the proper installation guide at https://fedoraproject.org/wiki/EPEL.